egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 The {@link module:fr/forms fr/forms} module creates custom dropdown elements that automatically populate themselves with Flight Rising data.
-Just add an attribute to a `<select>` element your HTML markup, or create a `<select>` and pass it a special option in javascript, and you can quickly and easily create dropdowns for Flight Rising's breeds, eye types, colours, and genes!
+Just add an attribute to a `<select>` element your HTML markup or pass a special option in javascript and you can quickly and easily create dropdowns for Flight Rising's breeds, eye types, colours, and genes!

-Since these are *extenstions* of the native `<select>` tag, they look and function just like one.
-Any CSS styling that affects selects will also affect these custom dropdowns.
+Since these are *extensions* of the native `<select>` tag, they look and function just like a regular dropdown.
+Any CSS styling that affects `<select>`s will also affect these custom dropdowns.
 You also don't need to do anything extra to make them accessible; they inherit all the same accessibility features/properties a regular dropdown would.

 ## Available Dropdowns